raviy0807/raviy0807/README.md

 Few of the quotes, in-which I believe in:

 '''
-*There are people who look to beautiful places,
+*There are people who look for beautiful places,
 And there are people who makes place beautiful.*
 '''